D. Intellectual Property Policy

 8.1.9 Furniture design.

-8.2 If a Covered Individual retains title to Copyright in instructional or research materials, such as class notes, curriculum guides, laboratory notebooks, theses, or dissertations, that individual shall grant to the University a non-exclusive, irrevocable, Royalty-free right to use, display, duplicate, create derivative works and/or distribute the materials with appropriate attribution for educational and/or research purposes.
+8.2 If a Covered Individual is granted, pursuant to this section, Copyrights that would otherwise be owned by the University in instructional materials, such as class notes, curriculum guides, theses, or dissertations, the University retains a non-exclusive, irrevocable, Royalty-free License to use, display, duplicate, create derivative works from and/or distribute the materials with appropriate attribution for University educational and/or research purposes.

 9. Intellectual Property Records and Reporting

-9.1 Covered Individuals engaged in any projects from which any Intellectual Property is likely to arise shall keep records consistent with the UNH Policy on Ownership and Management of Research Data and witnessed where necessary, and shall report promptly to the ORPC any Intellectual Property, whether or not the Inventor believes the University has a direct interest, by completing an Invention Disclosure (Form A).
-As required by Federal law 37 CFR 401, the Invention Disclosure must be filed promptly on all Inventions where the Invention was funded wholly or in part by the Federal government.
-The property rights shall depend upon the classification of the Intellectual Property.
-(Refer to Section 6 and/or Section 7 above.)
+9.1 Covered Individuals engaged in any projects from which any Intellectual Property is likely to arise shall keep records consistent with the UNH Policy on Ownership and Management of Research Data and witnessed where necessary, and shall report promptly to UNHI any Intellectual Property, whether or not the Covered Individual believes the University has a direct interest, by completing an Intellectual Property Disclosure.

-9.2 Disclosure to the ORPC is highly recommended before any other Disclosure, presentation, display, performance, or publication of the work to any sizable audience.
+9.4 Disclosure to UNHI is highly recommended before any other disclosure, presentation, display, performance, or publication of the work to any sizable audience.
 Failure to do so may result in loss of rights and subsequent commercial potential.

 10. Protection of Intellectual Property Rights

 10.1 Patents and Trademarks.
-When the opportunity to patent an Invention and/or file for a Trademark is brought to the attention of the ORPC, the Inventor will take steps to ensure that the Invention or Trademark is documented using Form A. The ORPC will then consider whether the Invention or Trademark should be protected through filing an application with the U.S. Patent & Trademark Office.
-In making this decision, the ORPC may call upon other persons, associated or not associated with the University, for technical or other advice.
-Furthermore, in reaching a decision the ORPC will consider not only the importance of the Invention or Trademark, but also whether or not the interests of the Inventor, the University, and the public would be served best by a Patent or Trademark.
-The ORPC will respond to the Inventor(s) within 60 days of receipt of the Invention Disclosure with its decision on patentability or trademarking.
+The opportunity to patent an Invention and/or file for a Trademark registration is brought to the attention of UNHI when the Innovator documents the Invention or Trademark using the Intellectual Property Disclosure.
+UNHI will then consider whether the Invention or Trademark should be protected through filing an application or registration with the USPTO.
+In making this decision, UNHI may call upon other persons, associated or not associated with the University, for technical or other advice.
+To reach a decision, UNHI will consider not only the importance of the Invention or Trademark, but also whether or not the interests of the Innovator, the University, and the public would be served best by a Patent or Trademark registration.
+When the Invention/Trademark is assigned to the University under Section 6 and/or Section 7 of this policy, UNHI will respond to the Innovator(s) within a reasonable time from its receipt of the Intellectual Property Disclosure with a decision on patentability or trademarking, taking into consideration the nature of the disclosure, stage of development of the Intellectual Property, any legal obligations, and commercial potential.

-10.1.1 When the Invention/Trademark is assigned to the University under Section 6 and/or Section 7, the ORPC shall make a determination about patenting or trademarking based upon the commercial potential.
+10.1.1 When the Invention/Trademark is assigned to the University under Section 6 and/or Section 7 of this policy, UNHI shall make a determination about patenting or trademarking based upon the commercial potential or other legal obligations.

-10.1.1.1 If the ORPC decides to file a Patent or Trademark application, the Inventor will be expected to give all reasonable assistance in preparing the application.
-On Federally-sponsored agreements, the Patent process must also abide by the agreement terms and conditions, with particular attention to 37 CFR 401.
+10.1.1.1 If UNHI decides to file a Patent or Trademark application, the Innovator will be expected to provide all reasonable assistance in preparing the application.
+For Inventions developed under Federal sponsorship, the Patent process must also conform to grant and contract terms and conditions, with particular attention to 37 CFR 401.

-10.1.1.2 If the ORPC decides not to file a Patent or Trademark application, the ORPC may, upon request and to the extent possible under the terms of any agreements that supported the work, reassign ownership to the Inventor(s).
-The Invention/Trademark will be released to the Inventor(s) and the University will waive its rights to Assignment.
-The Inventor(s) shall be free to make a Patent or Trademark application on his/her own responsibility.
-When an Invention results from Federal funding, typically the rights would be retained by the Federal sponsor.
+10.1.1.2 If UNHI decides not to file a Patent or Trademark application, UNHI may, upon request and to the extent possible under the terms of any agreements that supported the work, reassign ownership to the Innovator(s).
+In such cases, the Invention/Trademark will be released to the Innovator(s) and the University will waive its rights to Assignment in a formal Release Agreement that clarifies title in the Intellectual Property.
+The Innovator(s) shall be free to make a Patent or Trademark application on his/her own responsibility but understands that any future work or improvement which utilizes any released Innovation will require a new Intellectual Property Disclosure and UNHI will evaluate and may elect title to the new use/improvement (this will not affect title of the original Innovation).
+When an Invention results from Federal funding, the right to patent is held by the Federal sponsor.
 In such cases, the Inventor(s) may request that the sponsor grant rights in the Invention directly to the Inventor(s).
-Once the University waives its interest in an Invention, the Inventor must assume all liabilities connected with the exploitation and defense of the Invention or discovery and must not use the name of the University in advertising or otherwise promoting the development, manufacture, or use of the Invention.
+Once the University waives its interest in an Intellectual Property, the Innovator must assume all liabilities connected with the exploitation and defense of the Intellectual Property or discovery and must acknowledge any rights held by research sponsors.
+The Innovator(s) must not use the name of the University in advertising or otherwise promoting the development, manufacture, or use of the Intellectual Property.
+In the event the Intellectual Property was the subject of a Patent or Patent application or Trademark or Trademark application paid for by the University, the Innovator(s) agree to reimburse the University for all out-of-pocket Intellectual Property-related expenses out of future revenues generated through exploitation of said Patent or Patent application or Trademark or Trademark application.

 10.2 Copyrights and Mask Works Protection.